 More than 100 countries have BAC levels that are .05 or lower, and they have less alcohol-impaired traffic crashes.
 The U.S. (with the exception of Utah) is at .08 with alcohol responsible for nearly 30 percent of all traffic-related fatalities.
 Germany: .05 with only 9 percent of traffic fatalities due to impaired driving.

-I’m pleased that Utah was the first state to act on our recommendation to lower the legal BAC to .05 this past December.
+Utah was the first state to act on our recommendation to lower the legal BAC to .05 this past December.
 Other states are actively considering it, including California and New York.
 Now Michigan has the opportunity to make its roads safer for everyone.

 The NTSB also strongly supports ignition interlocks for all individuals convicted of DWI offenses.
 According to the National Academy of Sciences, first time offenders comprise the majority of DWI convictions.
 But by the time they’re convicted, those so-called first offenders have driven after drinking about 80 times.
-Yet Michigan’s focus is repeat offenders.
+Yet Michigan’s focus is “hardcore repeat offenders.”
 Intervention has to start early, on the first conviction, to decrease the likelihood of subsequent offenses, reduce crashes, and save lives.